amartin755/tcppump/SCRIPTFORMAT.md

     udp

 #### Parameters
-destination EUI-48 MAC address
+Destination EUI-48 MAC address

     dmac

-destination IPv4 address
+Destination IPv4 address

     dip

-source EUI-48 MAC address.
+Source EUI-48 MAC address.
 If ommited, address of the network interface is used

     smac (optional)

-source IPv4 address; If ommited, address of the network interface is used
+Source IPv4 address; If ommited, address of the network interface is used

     sip (optional)

-source port (range 0 - 0xffff)
+Source port (range 0 - 0xffff)

     sport

-destination port (range 0 - 0xffff)
+Destination port (range 0 - 0xffff)

     dport

-checksum (range 0 - 0xffff) If ommited, checksum is calculated automatically.
+Checksum (range 0 - 0xffff) If ommited, checksum is calculated automatically.
 Setting the checksum manually is only useful to force creation of malformed packets.

     chksum (optional)

-payload in ascii hex
+Payload in ascii hex

     payload (optional)

-NOTE: Optionally all vlan tag parameters and all optional ipv4 parameters (see above) are also allowed.
+Optionally all vlan tag parameters and all optional ipv4 parameters (see above) are also allowed.

 #### Examples